GeoNet/data/volcanic-alert-levels/README.md

 | 5 |  activity 5|

 ### Version 3
-More detailed documentation of version 3, is available on the [GeoNet website] (https://www.geonet.org.nz/about/volcano/val).
+More detailed documentation of version 3, is available on the [GeoNet website](https://www.geonet.org.nz/about/volcano/val).
 | VAL | Volcanic Activity |
 | --- | --- |
 | 0 | No volcanic unrest |